XPRNetwork/ts-smart-contract-docs/src/client-sdks/web.md

 >
 > For all other transactions including `XPR`, the account must be set to `eosio.tokens`

-{% hint style="warning" %}
-FOOBAR token is a fake token that can be used for testing purposes on Proton Chain mainnet.
+FOOBAR token is a test token that can be used for testing purposes on Proton Chain mainnet.
 This token is dispensed for free at the [Foobar Faucet](https://foobar.protonchain.com).
 For any transactions with FOOBAR token, please reference the code block below.
-{% endhint %}

 ```ts
 const actions = [{